Robust and Efficient Optimization Using a Marquardt-Levenberg Algorithm with R Package marqLevAlg: Appendix

 Table \ref{tab:table35ex} shows absolute differences between the real minimum of the objective function and the result obtain by each algorithm.
 Blanks indicate no convergence of the algorithm or error.
 The differences are also plotted in the log scale in figure \ref{fig:figure35ex}.

-MarqLevAlg converged in 31 of the 35 cases and found the objective function with minimal bias.
-Except for nlminb which showed similar very good performances, the other algorithms converged at least once very far from the effective objective value.
+MarqLevAlg converged in 31 of the 35 cases and found the optimum of the objective function with minimal bias.
+Except for nlminb which showed the same very good performances (31 convergences out of the 35 cases and no bias), the other algorithms converged at least once very far from the effective objective value.
 In addition, Nelder-Mead and CG algorithms converged only in approximately half of the cases.
 This illustrates the reliability of marLevAlg to find the optimum in different settings.

 \hypertarget{a2.-marquardt-levenberg-implementations-for-nonlinear-least-square-problems}{